Gwynn Hardee, DVM – Conway, SC

 Phillip Graham, DVM – Loris, SC

-Dr. Graham received his degree in Biology from Wofford College in 1985 and earned his Doctor of Veterinary Medicine degree from the University of Georgia in 1989.
-With extensive training in small animal medicine and surgery, he is an expert in various fields, including surgery, wound care, critical care, ophthalmology, and neurology.
+Dr. Graham earned his Bachelor’s degree in Biology from Wofford College in 1985 and went on to receive his Doctor of Veterinary Medicine degree from the University of Georgia in 1989.
+With extensive training in small animal medicine and surgery, he has developed special interests in surgery, wound care, critical care, ophthalmology, and neurology.

 Bryson Gale, DVM – Market Common